 It has been more than 30 years since the first HIV diagnosis in Australia.
 From the early days, monitoring of HIV has provided vital information to inform Australia’s public health response and has underpinned many successful prevention strategies.
 HIV surveillance helps us to know what is working well and where we need to do better.

-The most recent data shows us that the number of newly diagnosed cases of HIV in Australia has remained stable for the past five years, with 1,013 new diagnoses in 2016.
-Male-to-male-sex continues to be the major HIV risk exposure in Australia, reported for 75% of diagnoses in 2016, followed by heterosexual sex (20%).
+The most recent data shows us that the number of newly diagnosed cases of HIV in Australia has declined by 7% over the past five years, with 963 diagnoses in 2017.
+Male-to-male sex continues to be the major HIV risk exposure in Australia, accounting for 63% of diagnoses in 2017, followed by heterosexual sex (25%).

 You can explore the HIV data from Australia in the interactive graphs below.